alexnanchen/course3project/README.md

 Here are the instructions to execute the R script:

+1. Install the dplyr package if not already installed
-1. Set the WORKDIR variable at the top of the script file.
+2. Set the WORKDIR variable at the top of the script file.
 This is going to be the location where the data is downloaded
-2. Source the file from RStudio or R
+3. Source the file from RStudio or R
-3. The output is a CSV file named tidy_data.csv that contains the tidy data
+4. The output is a CSV file named tidy_data.csv that contains the tidy data